qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

    .. contents::
       :local:

-The |georefRun| Georeferencer is a tool for generating world files for layers.
+The |georefRun| Georeferencer is a tool for aligning unreferenced raster or vector layers to known coordinate systems using Ground Control Points (GCPs).
-It allows you to reference rasters or vectors to geographic or projected coordinate systems by creating a new GeoTiff or by adding a world file to the existing image.
+It supports exporting transformed rasters (GeoTIFF) and vectors (shapefiles, geopackages, etc.) or writing accompanying world files (for raster only).
 The basic approach to georeferencing a layer is to locate points on it for which you can accurately determine coordinates.